-CiTR 101.9FM/Discorder Magazine were the inaugural occupants of PLOT, occupying the space in the fall and winter of 2017-2018.
-During their five-month tenure in the space, the crew from CiTR/Discorder hosted events in the space, using their temporary satellite office with us to bring themselves in closer proximity to many of the organizations with which they collaborate, and to host events off-campus from their permanent home at the University of British Columbia.
+CiTR 101.9FM/Discorder Magazine are the inaugural occupants of PLOT, occupying the space in the fall and winter of 2017-2018.
+During their five-month tenure in the space, the crew from CiTR/Discorder will host events in the space, using their temporary satellite office with us to bring themselves in closer proximity to many of the organizations with which they collaborate, and to host events off-campus from their permanent home at the University of British Columbia.

-Initiatives included the third-annual Downtown Eastside Women’s Art Collective (DEWAC) Zine Launch and Fundraiser; introductions to Discorder Magazine with Editor-in-Chief Brit Bachmann; regular content-contributor meetings; and the first Pender Guy Radio listening party.
-Hosted in partnership with Asian Canadian & Asian Migration Studies UBC, the listening party provided an opportunity to learn about the history of Chinese-Canadian community radio in Vancouver.
-As hosts we have benefitted from thoughtful conversations about our role as an artist-run centre in Vancouver’s historic chinatown neighbourhood, and the intersections of art, music and radio.
+Initiatives include the third-annual Downtown Eastside Women’s Art Collective (DEWAC) Zine Launch and Fundraiser; introductions to Discorder Magazine with Editor-in-Chief Brit Bachmann; regular content-contributor meetings; collaborative broadcasting projects; and the first Pender Guy Radio listening party.
+Hosted in partnership with Asian Canadian & Asian Migration Studies UBC, the Pender Guy Radio listening party will provide an opportunity to learn about the history of Chinese-Canadian community radio in Vancouver.